JimmyLamothe/autofront/README.md

 The code has been kept simple in the hope that it can be used in schools teaching basic Python programming.
 All student programs can be gathered on one page and run from any student's phone anywhere in the school.
 The next alpha version should add support for remote access as well so they can do the same outside school.

-Autofront's basic page design is basic and functional.
+Autofront's page design is basic and functional.
 If the project proves popular, different templates might be developed for specific project types.
 You can also create a custom template to suit your needs, or use custom CSS and Javascript.
 This requires basic knowledge of web design and Flask.
 [Read the Flask docs for more information](https://flask.palletsprojects.com/en/1.1.x/#user-s-guide).

 ## Wiki